-Internal decorations 3 Repair category 1 Notes The property is in fair decorative order.
-The internal decoration will require to be upgraded dependent on individual taste.
+Internal decorations

+Repair category 1

+Notes The property was found to be well presented.

 Cellars

 Repair category N/A

-Notes Not applicable.
+Notes

-Electricity

-Repair category 2

-Notes The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every 5 years and on a change of occupancy.
+Electricity Repair category 2 Notes Aspects of the electrical installation are of a mixed age.
+Sockets were noted to be mounted on skirting boards which may not comply with all current up to date regulations and standards.
+The consumer units are encased in plastic and modern regulations recommend a metal encasement.
+The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.